Using geographical indications

 • its registration in New Zealand (including any conditions imposed).

-A trader may also provide the following without “using” a registered GI, as long as this doesn’t mislead the public:
+There are some situations where these restrictions will not apply.
+For example, a trader may provide the following information in the course of their trade without “using” a registered GI, as long as this doesn’t mislead the public:

 • their name (or the name of their predecessor in business), or